 Gripper The gripper concept also utilizes 3D printed linear gears to convert the rotational force of a motor into linear movement of the fingers.
-Its based on a single Dynamixel AX-12 motor connected to the driving gear.
-The power transmission enables the motor to grasp objects with its full torque rather than it being reduced by a lever with its length conditioned by the gripper fingers.
+It is based on a single Dynamixel AX-12 motor connected to the driving gear.
+The power transmission enables the motor to grasp objects with its full torque, rather than it being reduced by a lever with its length conditioned by the gripper fingers.
 The fin-ray fingers are custom printed out of rubber filament, making them soft and enabling them to close around grasped objects.
-They are also more wide than standard FESTO fin-ray fingers, so they have an enlarged attack surface and therefore have more tolerance for very small and/or moving objects.
+They are also more wide than standard FESTO finray fingers, so they have an enlarged attack surface and therefore have more tolerance for very small and/or moving objects.
+This gripper concept is currently being revised to allow the use of force feedback.